Copacabana Fort revolt: Casualties in Copacabana

 From the 28 men who remained in the fort, plus Octavio Correia, Hélio Silva listed ten, nine military and one civilian, in the shooting, including two unknown soldiers, a black and a white one.
 A soldier and a civilian accompanied the march but disbanded, being arrested far from the combat site.
 The two strangers died.
-Siqueira Campos, Eduardo Gomes, Otávio Correia, Mário Carpenter, Nilton Prado and José Pinto de Oliveira were taken to the hospital wounded, where only the first two survived.
+Siqueira Campos, Eduardo Gomes, Otávio Correia, Mário Carpenter, Newton Prado and José Pinto de Oliveira were taken to the hospital wounded, where only the first two survived.
 Two soldiers (Hildebrando da Silva Nunes and Manoel Antônio dos Reis) "were discharged from the hospital, sued and arrested, but they did not last long".